eclab/grains/README.md

 A three-output random trigger generator and Bernoulli trigger.
 You provide a clock input and the probability that, for each output, the output will generate a trigger for a given clock.
 You can make the track outputs independent or exclusive (only and exactly one triggers each clock).
 See also Crackle and Ruckus.

 Status: Working.

+## Hata

+Enables the Triq164 to drive the Wonkystuff Playa, plus allows one knob to control a Playa CC parameter or to choose from among a set of possible drumsets.

+Status: Working

 ## Info